johnrm174/model-railway-signalling/README.md

 ('signals', 'points' 'switches' - and their 'common' functions) to promote re-use in other layouts.
 Currently most types of colour light signals (and position light signals) are supported.
 Semaphores are still on my TODO list

+To give it a go, just download the files and run 'my_layout'

 Comments and suggestions welcome - but please be kind - the last time I coded anything it was in Ada96 ;)